-Hotham Park Heritage Trust is run solely by a small group of Volunteer Members and relies on the goodwill of all it’s Members and additional Event Volunteers to help with the organising and running of events and social activities.
-This is enjoyable and very rewarding, especially when you see the pleasure people get from the contribution you have made.
-ALL funds raised are spent on improving the amenities in Hotham Park for the benefit of the public.
+Hotham Park Heritage Trust was run solely by a small group of unpaid Trustees, Members and Volunteers and relied on the goodwill of all it’s Members and additional Event Volunteers to help with the organising and running of events and social activities.
+This was enjoyable and very rewarding, especially when we saw the pleasure people got from the contributions we had made.

 - seating and lighting in the Mary Macfie Pavilion (the Pavilion was built with a £20,000 bequest to the Trust)

 - commissioning and funding the Mad Hatter’s table, then a further 3 figures for the Alice in Wonderland trail